 Platform.Request.GetQueryStringParameter(name) Value from URL query string

-Platform.Request.GetFormData(name) Value from POST body (form-encoded)
+Platform.Request.GetFormField(name) Value from POST body (application/x-www-form-urlencoded)

 Platform.Request.GetPostData() Entire raw POST body (call only once)